 In this time of earth’s history, we can see that the beasts of the field are languishing (See Hosea 4:1-3 KJV).
 Disease in the animal kingdom is at such a point that so many health experts, doctors, and nutritionists are advising their patients, or clients, to take on a plant-based diet to improve their health and prevent disease.
 As we see numerous recalls in the meat industry more and more, there is more of need for tasty plant-based meat substitutes.
 This recipe is just such one!

 Yes, this is my beef meat substitute (seitan).
 If I am following a recipe that calls for beef, I use this in its stead.
 For me, this is pretty simple to make.
 The entire process takes under an hour.
 Really, just dump all the ingredients into a food processor (don’t forget the lemon juice at the end!) and let the food processor knead the dough for about 5 minutes.
-Let it stand for about 15-30 minutes.
-Then form patties, and steam!
+Let it stand for about 15 minutes … or not.
+Then form patties, and steam/pressure cook!
 Voila!!!
 Done!!!

 So, why the acid?
 The lemon juice helps cut the taste of the vital wheat gluten; so don’t leave that out.
 A lime will do it too.
 Lemon, or any other acid, helps cut the sharp taste of garbanzo flour, whole wheat, and vital wheat gluten.
 I do not like this taste, so I praise the Lord for lemons!!!
 They are a staple food!

 A bit of logistics.
-I usually process my own breadcrumbs with my pecans first.
-I squeeze my lemon (and set aside) and combine my water, liquid aminos, and oil (and set aside).
+I usually squeeze my lemon (and set aside) and combine my water, liquid aminos, and oil (and set aside).
 I pretty much lay out everything I need before I get started.
 It makes the process quick and easy.
 You may think I am using a ton of ingredients, but they all make this substitute feel and taste to my liking.
 Feel free to change it up any way you like!
+Subtract from this recipe ANY ingredient you like to make it your own.
+The salt is optional as the liquid aminos and the beef-like seasoning provide a great deal of salt, but some people need more.
+Many SDAs do not use mushrooms because they are fungi, but I can find nothing in Inspiration to say we cannot consume them.
+They are traditionally a poor man’s food, providing pretty good nutrition; so my approach to them is balanced, based upon your conviction.
+Therefore, it’s up to you.
+The only things really needed are the beef-like seasoning, water, aminos, lemon juice, tofu, and gluten flour, but everything else truly adds to a better texture and taste.
+Amennn!!!

 A word of advice: Coat the patties in oil before processing.
 This will help them not to stick together and help the moisture retention.
 Once the substitute is finished processing, you will want to seal it in a glass container quickly.
 It will still be hot and will give off its own moisture, if sealed properly.
 If you leave it out for a while.
 Add a bit of water to it, if storing in the refrigerator.
 Alternatively, you may refrigerate for one night and bag into freezer bags.
 I never add extra water to my freezer bags and they turn out just fine.
 I do believe it helps the texture to let them sit in the refrigerator overnight before putting it in the freezer.